Cascadia-R/Using_R_With_Databases/README.md

 #### Step 3

-- Open your browser and run R-studio server localhost... port 8787
+- Open your browser and run R-studio server: type -> localhost:8787

+#### Step 4

+- user and passord to R-studio server: vagrant